What Does Trust Yourself Mean? A Closer Look at Brene Brown’s Anatomy of Trust

 Try looking at these qualities again through a neutral lens.
 Where are you the strongest?
 Looking at the potential of these characteristics in Brene Brown’s BRAVING, can you find ways to develop and build a stronger sense of self-trust?

-This concept reminds me of that famous quote by Diane Von Furstenberg, “The most important relationship in your life is the relationship you have with yourself.
+This concept reminds me of Diane von Furstenberg’s famous quote: “The most important relationship in your life is the relationship you have with yourself.
 Because no matter what happens, you will always be with yourself.”

 Trusting ourselves is possibly one of the most important things we can ever do.